Lost Your Dog? Here’s What You MUST Do In The First 24 Hours!

 - Humane Traps: If the dog is extremely fearful or elusive, consider using a humane trap.
 Place food inside the trap and set it in a quiet area.
 Check the trap frequently and cover it with a blanket to reduce stress.

-- Call for Help: If the dog is injured, aggressive, or in a dangerous situation, contact your local animal control or animal rescue organization for assistance.
+- Call for Help: If the dog is injured, aggressive, or in a dangerous situation, contact your local animal control or rescue organization for assistance.
 They have the experience and equipment to handle challenging situations.

 - Gain Trust Slowly: Building trust with a stray dog takes time.
 Spend time near the dog without trying to catch it, allowing it to become comfortable with your presence.